rafael-santiago/kryptos/doc/BUILD.md

 [Back](#contents)

-## How the kernel mode tests are executed
+## How kernel mode tests are executed

 The kernel mode tests are almost the same of the user mode tests.
 However, the correctness of the ciphers are not verified since it was already done in user mode.
 The execution is pretty straightforward: a loadable kernel module is generated and inserted into